nest-desktop/nest-desktop/docs/lecturer/bachelor/single-neuron-poisson-input.rst

 Poisson input into single neurons
 =================================

-In models, we often assume that presynaptic action potentials are generated randomly at a certain rate.
+In models, we often assume that presynaptic action potentials are arriving randomly at a certain rate.
 Synapses on the dendrite of the postsynaptic neuron are then activated in a random fashion.
 The stochastic process that reflects such random arrival of point-like events is called a Poisson process.
 Its only parameter is the rate at which events occur.